Что мы значим в этом мире

 - The influence of our simplest deeds and even words on the lives of others.

 The list is not complete.
 There is something to think about, something to discuss, and upon re-reading, something new to discover.
-This is such a multifaceted, deep work.
+This is such a multifaceted, profound work.

 Psychologically, this is not a difficult story: everything will end well, Maxwell, pushing off from the bottom, will float to the surface.

-And at the end of the book there is a twist - not life-changing, but interesting.
+And at the end of the book there is a twist - not fateful, but curious.

-Trace the relationship of events in human life: "Erased".
+Trace the relationship between events in human life: "Erased".

 The comment will be published after approval by the moderator